-In Hibbert v McKiernan (1948) the defendant collected lost golf balls in a golf course and sold it.
+In Hibbert v McKiernan (1948) the defendant collected lost golf balls in a golf course and sold them.
 Representatives of the golf club had caught him on numerous occasions and had warned him but the defendant persisted and was eventually arrested, tried and convicted.
 He appealed on the grounds that the balls were actually lost and therefore he could legally appropriate them.

 Copyright © 2018 by Dyarne Jessica Ward